-As a first step, we estimate specification (1)-(3) testing the simple $\Delta N - Digitization$ relation distinguishing by digital dimension and including all the occupation and sector-level controls listed before.
-Subsequently, we add the RTI indicator among the regressors to see whether the latter is capable to affect the occupation-sector employment dynamics.
-To more explicitly account for the linkage between digitalization and degree of task- routineness, we expand specifications (1)-(3) introducing the interaction between digital (use, tasks or skills) intensity and degree of routineness (routine-task) as captured by the RTI.
+As a first step, we estimate specification (1)-(3) testing the simple $\Delta N - Digitization$ relation distinguishing by digital dimension and including all the occupation and sector-level controls discussed above.
+Subsequently, we add the RTI indicator among the regressors to test whether the latter is capable to affect the occupation-sector employment dynamics.
+In order to explicitly account for the linkage between digitalization and degree of task- routineness, we expand specifications (1)-(3) introducing the interaction between digital (use, tasks or skills) intensity and degree of routineness (routine-task) as captured by the RTI.

-&lt;sup>12 Note that all digital indicators are sector invariant.
+&lt;sup>10 Note that all digital indicators are sector invariant.